roots/bud/sources/@roots/bud-api/docs/proxy/02-proxy-url-replacement.md

 title: URL replacement
 ---

-It is generally desirable to replace instances of the proxy URL's `origin` with the dev server's `origin` in proxied responses.
+Instances of the proxy URL's base URL with the dev server's base URL in responses.
-Otherwise, anchor links and and window location events will still point to the proxied server.
+Otherwise, absolute URLs would still point to the proxied server.

 This won't work for all setups.
 But, **bud.proxy** takes a second, optional parameter to customize this default behavior.